Product Guide

 • Any glass-topped furniture

-What to Look for When Buying
+What to Look for When Buying Corner Protectors

 Transparency over time.
 Cheap silicone yellows.
 It’s not a safety issue, but it defeats the whole point of going clear.
 Look for products that specifically mention UV-stable or non-yellowing silicone if the furniture is near windows.

 Pack size.
 Coffee tables have four corners.
 Dining tables have four.
 A hearth might have six to eight depending on the design.
-Buy more than you think you need — you'll find corners you missed.
+Buy more than you think you need, you’ll find corners you missed.

 Check Adhesion Every Month